The Ignorance of Mocking Mormonism

 Criticism about another’s beliefs is hard to separate from judgments about a person’s worth or intellectual capacities.
 But, ironically, it is often the very beliefs that Andersen and others criticize that have produced the pro-social Mormon behaviors so often praised.
 As The Atlantic’s McKay Coppins observed in partial reaction to Andersen’s piece, “I’m not so sure those ‘ridiculous supernatural beliefs’ can be so easily separated from the values/principles/‘righteousness’ showcased in Mormon life.”

-This isn’t to suggest that beliefs or truth claims are off limits from scrutiny or rigorous debate.
+This isn’t to suggest that beliefs or truth claims are off-limits from scrutiny or rigorous debate.
 Rather, it means that the link between behavior and belief should prompt greater engagement with actual religious teachings, instead of straw man caricatures.
 It means trying to understand why a belief that seems implausible on its face is believed and lived by otherwise rational individuals.
-It means seeking to understand what it is about that a given belief that tends to produce virtuous behavioral outcomes.
+It means seeking to understand what it is about that given belief that tends to produce virtuous behavioral outcomes.

 The late-Catholic theologian Stephen Webb observed that “mocking Mormonism is one of the last frontiers of verbal lawlessness to be untouched by the vigilante powers of political correctness.”